TobySack/xenos-betterhbtv/README.md

  - Once downloaded, extract it to your computer.
  - Then, in Chrome, go to Settings -> Extensions and make sure you have the checkbox for "Developer Mode" checked.
 This will provide two buttons.
  - Click "Load unpacked extension...", and select the directory that you extracted the zip file to, and click OK.

+The extension was made by "devmoose" You can download it at: https://github.com/devmoose/betterhbtv.